 - Study up.
-If you’re a brand new driver, look for a discount on your premium if you’ve successfully completed a certified drivers’ education class.
+If you’re a brand new driver, discuss with your broker the benefits of completing a certified drivers’ education class.

 - Embrace your age.
 Insurance companies want to insure good, experienced drivers who have a lower risk of getting into a collision.
-Most insurance companies offer discounts or reduced premiums for drivers aged 45 and older.
+Most insurance companies will offer discounts or reduced premiums to drivers above a certain age.

 - Think about security.
 After-market security devices (like steering-wheel locks and alarm systems) are just one of many ways to prevent car theft.
 Installing an after-market anti-theft device could get you a discount on car insurance, too.

 - Get winter ready.
-If you live in a snowy climate (and hey, that applies to most of Canada!), your insurer might give you a discount for using approved winter tires.
+Depending on where you live, your insurer might give you a discount for using approved winter tires.

 - Be a better driver.
-This might be a no-brainer, but tickets and convictions often have a negative effect on your insurance rates since they classify you as a higher risk driver.
+This might be a no-brainer, but tickets and convictions can have a negative effect on your insurance rates.
 Tickets and convictions tend to stay on your record for at least three years, so you may be paying a higher premium for a while.
 The solution?
 Slow down, obey traffic laws, and stay on the right side of the law.

-- Don’t name high-risk drivers on your policy.
+- Ask if you can exclude high-risk drivers from your policy.
 If you have high-risk drivers in your household, sometimes it’s a good idea to exclude them from your policy so you won’t be penalized with a higher premium.
-If they won’t be driving your vehicle, ask your broker if it’s possible to leave their name off your policy.
+If they won’t be driving your vehicle, ask your broker if it’s possible to exclude them from your policy coverages.